-The generalization of the above process to the non-normal evolution $ Z_t=\prod_{j=1}^M \exp {\sqrt{\delta t} X_j}$ is highly nontrivial, since the product of two Hermitian matrices is usually non-Hermitian, so eigenvectors enter non-trivially into the evolution process.
-Again, such a problem is not academic, since, first, it represents the archetype of multiplicative Brownian random walks of large non-commuting matrices~\cite{EWA}; second, represents a generalization of the Wilson loop to the case of supersymmetric Yang-Mills theories~\cite{WETTIG}.
+The non-normal evolution is highly nontrivial as eigenvectors enter non-trivially into the evolution process.
 Like its unitary analogue, such evolution also develops a structural phase transition manifested by the change of topology in the support of complex eigenvalues~\cite{EWA,WETTIG,BIANE}.
 This topological phase transition does not depend on the type of $X_j$ and appears in both Hermitian (GUE) and non-Hermitian (Ginibre) cases.
-Despite that the shape of the boundary was explicitly calculated for Ginibre case in \cite{EWA,WETTIG}, understanding of the spectral density was beyond the reach of mathematical methods available at that time.
+Although the shape of the boundary was explicitly calculated for the Ginibre case in \cite{EWA,WETTIG}, understanding of the spectral density was beyond the reach of mathematical methods available at that time.
 Only very recently, explicit spectral formulae were calculated by \cite{KEMP,HALL}, using the formalism of the partial differential equations of the HJ type.
-Somehow conservatively, the authors concentrated on the spectral evolution, but their Hamiltonian, when rephrased in our language of $(z,w)$ variables, reads explicitly \be H=\frac{r}{2}p_{r} \left(1+ \frac{|z|^2-r^2}{2r}p_{r} -z p - \bar{z} \bar{p} \right), \ee where $r = |w|$ is the radial coordinate and $p_r$ its conjugate momentum.
+Somehow conservatively, the authors concentrated on the spectral evolution, but their Hamiltonian, when rephrased in our language of $(z,w)$ variables, reads explicitly

+where $r = |w|$ is the radial coordinate and $p_r$ its conjugate momentum.